SerKonstantin/SerKonstantin/README.md

 ## About
-Experienced waterfront structural engineer, now dedicated to becoming a Java developer.
+Enthusiastic Java developer intern transitioning from an 11-year career in waterfront structural engineering.
 Rich background has sharpened my soft skills and granted me a comprehensive understanding of business processes.
 Actively seeking an internship opportunity to apply skills, contribute to various projects and evolve as a professional.

 [LinkedIn](https://www.linkedin.com/in/konstantin-serebrianskii/)
 [CV](https://github.com/SerKonstantin/SerKonstantin/blob/main/Konstantin%20Serebrianskii%20CV.pdf)